andrewt3000/web_development/README.md

 Azure pipelines [key concepts](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts?view=azure-devops): stages, jobs, steps define deployment in config file (azure-pipelines.yaml).
 [yaml](https://en.wikipedia.org/wiki/YAML) is a data-serialization language typically used for config files.
 It's a superset of json.

+Linux support at azure as of 7/2020:
+Azure File Copy task is [not supported on Linux.](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-file-copy?view=azure-devops)
+Azure WebJobs (background tasks) is not supported for [App Service on Linux](https://docs.microsoft.com/en-us/azure/app-service/webjobs-create).

 ### Future: Serverless
 The upside to serverless is simple scalability and paying only for what you use.
 The downside is propreitary routing apis and lack of control of the environment.
 For instance, I had an issue with aws lambda because it only supporting an older version of node.